Reg Read: Playing career

-No one bettered Read's Plunket Shield tally of 19 wickets in 1926–27, but at 40 he was overlooked when the team for New Zealand's first tour of England in 1927 was chosen.
+No one in the 1926–27 Plunket Shield season bettered Read's tally of 19 wickets, but at 40 he was overlooked when the team for New Zealand's first tour of England in 1927 was chosen.
 He was selected to play for New Zealand against the touring Australians in 1927–28, but took only two wickets in the two matches.
-By the time New Zealand played Test cricket for the first time, in 1930, he was no longer playing for Canterbury.
+By the time New Zealand played Test cricket for the first time, in 1930, he was 43 and no longer playing for Canterbury.

 Read kept playing for Lancaster Park, on his way to a tally of around 1800 wickets in club cricket.
 Without him, Canterbury won the Plunket Shield in 1934–35, but then did not win a match in 1935–36 or 1936–37, and for the 1937–38 season they brought Read back to open the bowling again at the age of 51.
 He took only four wickets in the three matches, and Canterbury finished last without a victory again, but his stamina was undiminished.
 In his final match he bowled 33.1 eight-ball overs, taking 1 for 102 as Auckland amassed 590.

 In his first first-class match Read had played against Syd Gregory, whose first-class career began in 1890; in his last match he played against Merv Wallace, whose first-class career ended in 1961.
 Dick Brittenden said of Read: "From a run of about eight yards, he bowled medium-paced out-swingers and off-breaks ... his mastery of length and direction was absolute ...
 Read was one of the fittest cricketers ever to put on a pad."

 Personal life

 Read worked as a foreman in a Christchurch foundry.
 Later he retired to live in Kaikōura.
-He died in his sleep at his nursing home in the Christchurch suburb of Mount Pleasant in March 1974, aged 87.
+He and his wife Violet had one son.
+She died in 1947, aged 59; he died in his sleep at his nursing home in the Christchurch suburb of Mount Pleasant in March 1974, aged 87.